Permafrost/Tundra/README.md

         schedule, any scheduled times that occur while the previous schedule is executing are skipped, and the service will execute at the next uncontested scheduled time.
       * `lateness` is an optional IData document containing arguments for how to determine when, and then handle if, a schedule is late.
         * `duration` is the duration of time which when lapsed passed the scheduled time determines that the task is considered late.
         * `action` determines what happens to the task when its determined to be late, and is a choice of one of the following:
           * `run immediately`
           * `skip and run at next scheduled interval`
           * `suspend`
       * `repeat` is an optional IData document containing arguments only applicable when the schedule type is `repeat`.
         * `interval` is the duration of time that determines how often the scheduled task will execute.
       * `complex` is an optional IData document containing arguments only applicable when the schedule type is `complex`.
         * `months` is an optional list of months of the year, provided as an integer between 1 (January) and 12 (December), the schedule executes in.
 If not specified, the schedule executes in all months of the year.
         * `days` is an optional list of days of the month, provided as an integer between 1 and 31, the schedule executes on.
 If not specified, the schedule executes on all days in the month.
         * `weekdays` is an optional list of days of the week, provided as an integer between 1 (Sunday) and 7 (Saturday), the schedule executes on.
 If not specified, the schedule executes on all days of the week.
         * `hours` is an optional list of hours of the day, provided as an integer between 0 and 23, the schedule executes on.
 If not specified, the schedule executes every hour.
         * `minutes` is an optional list of minutes of the hour, provided as an integer between 0 and 59, the schedule executes on.
 If not specified, the schedule executes every minute.
       * `pipeline` is an optional IData document containing the input arguments used as the input pipeline when executing the service.
       * `status` is the current status of the scheduled task, and is a choice of one of the following:
         * `cancelled`
         * `running`
         * `suspended`
         * `waiting`
       * `next` is the datetime of the next scheduled execution of the service, if applicable.

 * #### tundra.schedule:remove

   Deletes (or cancels) either the scheduled task identified by the given `$id`, or every scheduled task that satisfies the given `$filter` condition.

   The `$id` and `$filter` input arguments are mutually exclusive: only one should be specified.

   * Inputs:
     * `$id` is an optional string identifier which identifies the schedule task to be deleted.
     * `$filter` is an optional `tundra.condition:evaluate` conditional statement.
 All scheduled tasks which satisfy the given filter condition will be deleted.
-The conditional statement is evaluated against the pipeline, which includes the task being evaluated as an IData document named `$schedule` with the same structure as returned by tundra.schedule:get.
+The conditional statement is evaluated against the pipeline, which includes the task being evaluated as an IData document named `$schedule` with the same structure as returned by `tundra.schedule:get`.

       Examples of some filter strings are as follows: